ndronos/c-nomorph/Adamson-2011/README.md

 C++ has proven the most popular over time, while the Smalltalk-flavored Objective-C might well have remained a footnote had it not been adopted by NeXT, which le to its use in Apple's popular products.
+Even so, within these languages, you still mix procedural C calls with the object-oriented additions.

 (Adamson, 2011)
 ```